Mayurwagh98/React-tutorial/Readme.md

 ## What is difference between `Internal` and `Inline` CSS?
 1. If you are writting the CSS in the same file `JS` or `HTML` then its known as internal CSS
 2. If you are writting CSS in `tag` then its known as inline CSS

+## useEffect

+`useEfect(() => { logic})`

+The callback will be triggered everytime the component re-renders The component will re-render in only 2 scenarios:-
+1. When the state of the component changes.
+2. When the props of the component changes.

+`useEffect(() => {logic}, [])`

+The logic inside the callback will be triggered only for the first time, the component mounts.

+`useEffect(() => {logic}, [value])`

+This callback will get triggered, for the first time when the component mounts, and then everytime when the value inside the array of dependency changes.

+`Side-Effect` - things which we can't control or which are un-predictable